 Many technologies have become obsolete, and knowing how to use them isn’t an asset other than in rare circumstances.
 In fact, it might make your knowledge seem very outdated, and the employer might think you're a tech dinosaur.

 If you have been out of the workforce for a while, take the time to ensure you have current skills listed on your resume that employers demand and value.

-Be careful not only with the skills you list but how you word those skills and weave them into your listed experience.
+Be careful not only with the skills you list but also with how you word those skills and weave them into your listed experience.
 This list of 30 words that will make or break your resume can spark some ideas.

 Skills That Everyone Should Have Already: Some of the overused buzzwords listed above are skills or traits that employers already expect job applicants to have as a minimum requirement.

-Employers expect that you’ll be focused, have some experience unless you’re applying for an entry-level position, and will do an excellent job if they hire you.
+Employers expect that you’ll be focused, have some experience (unless you’re applying for an entry-level position), and will do an excellent job if they hire you.
 You don’t need to spell out these basic assumptions on your resume for the employer.

 Take the Time to Decode the Job Ad: How can you tell what the employer wants in a perfect applicant for the job?
-You can pick up a lot from the job posting, and, it would help to also invest some time researching the job and the company itself to learn more details.
+You can pick up a lot from the job posting, and it would help to also invest some time researching the job and the company itself to learn more details.

 Here’s what to look for when you’re reviewing the job ad, including how to evaluate the job title, qualifications, requirements, responsibilities, and required experience.

-Tailor Your Resume for the Job: Job postings may seem similar, but every employer has a different set of requirements.
+Tailor Your Resume to the Job: Job postings may seem similar, but every employer has a different set of requirements.
 Even when the job looks the same, each employer may be seeking something different.
 It’s important to tailor your resume to showcase your qualifications for specific jobs.
 Take a few minutes to tweak your resume, so it matches the position you're after.